afseparfi/afseparfi/README.md

 ## Agile Methodology

 Our lean, cross-functional team worked collaboratively every day to iterate on concepts for the prototype.
+We used an agile process that incorporated daily stand-ups, sprint-style planning, a Kanban board (Trello), and collaborating in Github.
 We incorporated feedback from users, teammates, and feedback loops as we developed the prototype.
-Through the agile process, we worked efficiently to create a resource that helps users research the environmental impact and value of purchasing a new car.
+Through this agile approach, we worked efficiently to create a resource that helps users research the environmental impact and value of purchasing a new car.

 ![alt img](https://raw.githubusercontent.com/afseparfi/afseparfi/master/docs/agile_timeline_graphic.png)

-## Contacts